wereinse/initial-terraform/README.md

     - pull image from ACR using Key Vault credentials
   - ACR ci-cd webhook isn't setup
   - docker container logging isn't enabled

+- Should we add webv deployment to manual instructions for consistency?

+- need to test dashboard and alerts to make sure they are the same between manual setup and terraform setup

 - option to deploy to AKS is missing (I think this is OK - especially for this release)